- Country or region

 Trade picture

-- Vietnam is the EU's 15th trade in goods partner and the EU's largest trading partner in the Association of Southeast Asian Nations (ASEAN) in 2020.
+- Vietnam was the EU's 16th trade-in-goods partner and the EU's largest trading partner in goods in the Association of Southeast Asian Nations (ASEAN) in 2022, with with total trade flows amounting to €64.2 billion.

 - The EU's main exports to Vietnam are high tech products, including electrical machinery and equipment, aircraft, vehicles, and pharmaceutical products.